 Current Conservation Projects Find us

 The following are current and recent conservation projects conducted under the Egyptian Antiquities Conservation (EAC) Project.
-The goal of the EAC Project is to safeguard Egypt's cultural heritage and to promote tourism through assisting with the further development of the Egyptian Supreme Council of Antiquities' (SCA) institutional capacity and the conservation of specific historic sites.
+The goal of the EAC Project is to safeguard Egypt's cultural heritage and to promote tourism through assisting with the further development of the Egyptian Ministry of State for Antiquities' (MSA) institutional capacity and the conservation of specific historic sites.

 The church of Saints Bishai and Bigol, the ‘Red Monastery,’ was the heart of a large monastic community, in a region known as an important center for ascetic life in the 5th century, A.D.
 It is an astonishingly rare example of the coloristic intensity of late antique monuments in Egypt.
 In this church, late antique paintings cover about eighty percent of the walls, niches, columns, pilasters, pediments and apses.